docker/docs/ee/ucp/admin/configure/collect-cluster-metrics.md

     ucp-metrics-hvkr7   3/3       Running   0          4h        192.168.80.66   3a724a-0
     ```

 3. Add a Kubernetes node label to one or more workers.
-Here we add a label with key "ucp-metrics" and value "".
+Here we add a label with key "ucp-metrics" and value "" to a node with name "3a724a-1".

     ```
     $ kubectl label node 3a724a-1 ucp-metrics=